Mathias Loras: Bishop of Dubuque

-His connections and influence in Europe had enabled him to secure necessary financial assistance from the Society for the Propagation of the Faith of Lyons, France, the Leopoldine Society of Vienna, Austria, and the Foreign Mission Society of Munich, Bavaria.
+His connections and influence in Europe had enabled him to secure necessary financial assistance from the Society for the Propagation of the Faith of Lyon, France, the Leopoldine Society of Vienna, Austria, and the Foreign Mission Society of Munich, Bavaria.
 In 1846 when Loras discovered German Catholic immigrants thirty miles west of Dubuque, he convinced them to name their community New Vienna in honor of the Austrian capital and home of one of his benefactors.

 Over the next 19 years, Loras guided the Dubuque Diocese during its formative years.
 He established several missions among the Native American tribes.
 Loras also established several schools, as well as parishes in every populated area of the diocese.
 In 1839 he established St. Raphael's Seminary, a forerunner of Loras College.
 Mother Mary Frances Clarke and the Sisters of Charity of the Blessed Virgin Mary came to Dubuque in 1843.
 Loras visited Mount Melleray Abbey in Ireland in 1849 and expressed his desire to have the Trappists establish a monastery in his diocese.
 Clement Smyth and six monks came to Dubuque County that same year and established New Melleray Abbey.
 When they had completed the first buildings, another 16 monks arrived to join them.

 Not satisfied with St. Raphael's Seminary in Dubuque, Loras moved the school south of Dubuque to an area known today as Key West.
 The new school, renamed St. Bernard's College and Seminary, was plagued with financial problems but managed to survive until Loras' death.

 Loras also encouraged immigrants to come to Iowa from the more crowded conditions in the eastern U.S. Soon, Dubuque had growing Irish and German populations.
 Even though he welcomed immigrants to the area, tensions between immigrant groups caused Loras some of his greatest difficulties.

 The Germans felt that Loras had not done enough to give them clergy of German descent.
 The Irish felt slighted when Loras provided the Germans with their parish, Holy Trinity (now Saint Mary's).
 Some immigrants threatened to withhold contributions to the church.
 Loras fled the city on two occasions and threatened to withdraw all the clergy from the city.
 However, tempers eventually cooled, and neither side followed through on their threats.